 There are multiple on-going litigations challenging the legality of Aadhaar and its various aspects.
 Aadhaar is a twelve digit unique identity number for residents of India.
 This identity contains demographic information such as name, address, date of birth and phone number, and biometric information including iris scans, fingerprints and photograph.
 The project has been integrated into various government and private programs including banking, health, filing of taxes, obtaining benefits under welfare schemes such as food distribution and gas subsidy, and more than a hundred other things.
 Over two dozen petitions against Aadhaar are being heard by the Supreme Court of India, and more new cases are being filed regularly.
 The Supreme Court has been clubbing all petitions challenging Aadhaar with the case of K. S. Puttaswamy and Ors. v.
 Union of India and Ors.
 [W.P.(C) 494/2012].

-Earlier this year, on 24 August 2017 a nine judge bench of the Supreme Court of India passed a judgment in the case of K. S. Puttaswamy recognizing a fundamental Right to Privacy under Article 21 of the Constitution of India.
+On 24 August 2017 a nine judge bench of the Supreme Court of India passed a judgment in the case of K. S. Puttaswamy recognizing a fundamental Right to Privacy under Article 21 of the Constitution of India.

 Privacy had long been a hotly debated issue, with the Government openly declaring that the citizens of India do not have a right to privacy.
 Previous judgments were conflicted on this issue.
 This unanimous judgment was delivered by a nine judge bench.
 In the Indian judicial system, a judgment passed by the Supreme Court of India can be overturned only by a higher number of judges.
 So, a judgment passed by a nine judge bench can be overturned only if a bench of more than nine judges hears a privacy related case and decides that India does not have such a right.
 The only other way that the right to privacy can be revoked would be to amend the Constitution of India - an action that would require an extremely strong support from the government, and would still be vulnerable to being challenged in front of the Supreme Court.